Niksi-tunk/niksi-slides/main.typ

 ]

 #slide(title: "What's next, continued")[
-  We'll start working part-time on Niksi in September for Aalto University and the plan is to provide it as an optional alternative for the Programming 2 course (\~750 students) in the spring 2025.
+  - We'll start working part-time on Niksi in September for Aalto University

-  Our main focus points for that project is stability of core features and good documentation as we won't be able to maintain it forever.
-The project will be licensed under a free license.
+    - The project will be licensed under a free (as in freedom) license.

+  - Pilot testing at the Programming 2 course (\~750 students) in spring 2025.
+    - An optional way to install the environment.

+  - Our main focus points for Niksi:
+    + Stability of core features
+    + Good documentation
+      - We won't be able to maintain it forever.
 ]

 #slide(title: "Other potential uses for Niksi")[
-  Uses for Niksi are definitely not limited to education.
+  - Uses for Niksi are definitely not limited to education.
-  We think Niksi (or a similar solution) could be of high usefulness in any environment where rapid context switching is required (e.g. Software Consulting).
+  - We think Niksi (or a similar solution) could be of high usefulness in any environment where rapid context switching is required.
+    - e.g. Software Consulting

-  Niksi and Nix is also not limited to only serving software development.
+  - Niksi and Nix is also not limited to only serving software development.
 ]

 #focus-slide[